-So I made a few simple dishes to enjoy with a few of our friends, who came over to cool down in our pool.
-One of the dishes I made was a ‘liangban’ salad with chewy tofu knots (百页结), tasty enokitake mushrooms (金菇), crunchy wood ears fungus (木耳), green shallot and coriander.
+The 15th day of Luna New Year (元宵节, YuanXiao) is known as the day of the spring lantern festival.
+I made a few simple dishes to enjoy with a few of our friends.
+One of the dishes I made was a chilled ‘liangban’ salad with chewy tofu knots (百页结), tasty enokitake mushrooms (金菇), crunchy wood ears fungus (木耳), green shallot and coriander.

-- 1 handful of wood ear fungus, soaked in hot water for 20 minutes, drained and thinly sliced
+- 1 handful of wood ear fungus, soaked in hot water for 20 minutes, drained, squeeze out as much liquid as you can, and thinly sliced

-- 1/2 of a enoki mushroom, remove approx 1 inch of the stalk so the needles can be separated and washed
+- 1/2 of a enoki mushroom, remove part of the stem so the mushroom needles can be separated and washed